ruotianluo/ImageCaptioning.pytorch/data/README.md

 `prepro_labels.py` will map all words that occur <= 5 times to a special `UNK` token, and create a vocabulary for all the remaining words.
 The image information and vocabulary are dumped into `data/cocotalk.json` and discretized caption data are dumped into `data/cocotalk_label.h5`.

+### Image features option 1: Resnet features

-### Download COCO dataset and pre-extract the image features (Skip if you are using bottom-up feature)
+#### Download COCO dataset and pre-extract the image features(if you want to extract your self)

+Download pretrained resnet models.
+The models can be downloaded from [here](https://drive.google.com/open?id=0B7fNdx_jAqhtbVYzOURMdDNHSGM), and should be placed in `data/imagenet_weights`.

 Download the coco images from [link](http://mscoco.org/dataset/#download).
 We need 2014 training images and 2014 val. images.
 You should put the `train2014/` and `val2014/` in the same directory, denoted as `$IMAGE_ROOT`.